fonnesbeck/git_tutorial/git.md

  1 file changed, 3 insertions(+)
 ```

-^ Git insists that we add files to the set we want to commit
-before actually committing anything.
-This allows us to commit our
+^ add files to the set we want to commit before actually committing anything.
-changes in stages and capture changes in logical portions rather than
-only large batches.
+Allows us to commit our changes in **stages** and capture changes in logical portions rather than only large batches.

-^ For example,
-suppose we're adding a few citations to our supervisor's work
+^ e.g., suppose we're adding a few citations to to our thesis.
-to our thesis.
-We might want to commit those additions,
-and the corresponding addition to the bibliography,
-but *not* commit the work we're doing on the conclusion
+We might want to commit those additions, and the corresponding addition to the bibliography, but *not* commit the work we're doing on the conclusion
+WHY?

 ---

 ## Staging Area

-^ To allow for this,
-Git has a special *staging area*
+^ To allow for this, Git has a special *staging area*
-where it keeps track of things that have been added to
-the current **change set**
-but not yet committed.
+Keeps track of things that have been added to the current **change set** but not yet committed.

 ![fit,original](images/git-staging-area.png)

 ^ think of Git as taking snapshots of changes;
-`git add` specifies *what* will go in a snapshot
-and `git commit` then *actually takes* the snapshot, and
-makes a permanent record of it
+`git add` specifies *what* will go in a snapshot and `git commit` then *actually takes* the snapshot, and makes a permanent record of it

 ---